Living in Padstow

 Overview

 Cornwall's foodie capital with Rick Stein restaurants, harbour, and Camel Trail cycling.
-Located in South West, Padstow has a population of approximately 3,391 residents, making it a compact coastal town by UK standards.
+Located in South West, Padstow has a population of approximately 3,391 residents, making it a compact town by UK standards.
 The primary postcode area is PL28.

 Padstow sits within South West and is well connected to neighbouring areas.
-The local property market is at the affordable end of the spectrum, with a median price of £376k that is 17% above the South West average of £320k.
+The local property market is at the affordable end of the spectrum, with a median price of £379k that is 19% above the South West average of £319k.
 The area has a very low crime rate compared to similar areas.

 Key facts about Padstow